syncfusion-content/blazor-docs/blazor/common/data-binding/restful-service-binding.md

 {% endhighlight %}
 {% endtabs %}

-Open **Startup.cs** file in .NET 5 and .NET 3.X applications, **Program.cs** file in .NET 6 application and configure by referring to the following codes.
+Open **Program.cs** file in .NET 6 and .NET 7 application and configure by referring to the following codes.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 & .NET 7 (~/Program.cs)" %}